 Last up on my recommendations is the Helix braided camera neck strap.
 With 34 inches of length, this neck strap is a popular paracord camera strap from Amazon.
 In addition, the Helix camera strap is 100% homemade and the design of this braided camera strap is very nice with minimal leather tabs on the ends.
 This paracord neck strap is also a solid alternative to the other types of straps.
 It also comes with camera ring clips on the end so you don’t need to buy the strap hooks separately.
 All of the reviews say that the pictures don’t do the camera strap justice and everyone recommends the braided camera strap.

-Buy the Helix braided strap now for $29.99 on Amazon
+Buy the Helix braided strap now from Amazon

 How to Make a DIY Paracord Camera Strap